ASEA: History

 ASEA was founded in 1883 by Ludvig Fredholm in Västerås as a manufacturer of electrical light and generators.
 After merging with Wenström's & Granström's Electrical Power Company (Wenströms & Granströms Elektriska Kraftbolag) the name was changed to Allmänna Svenska Elektriska Aktiebolaget, literally the "General Swedish Electrical Limited Company", or ASEA for short.

+ASEA constructed and built all sorts of electrical appliances, equipment and machines during its time as an active company.
+E.g. flatirons, telephones, lights, ovens, workshop lathes and drill presses, contactors, electrical motors and motor circuit breakers, elevators, electrical locomotives, overhead cranes, power grid substations, transformers and hydroelectric generators.
+Many of the electrical locomotives, overhead cranes, power grid stations, transformers and hydroelectric generators built in the 1970s and 1980s are still in operation to this day (2026).
+Two examples that can be seen on a daily basis are the electric locomotives Rc 4 (of the freight train operator Green Cargo) and Rc 6 (of the passenger train operator SJ AB) that is running on the Swedish rail network.

 In 1987, it announced a merger with the Swiss company Brown, Boveri & Cie (BBC) to form ABB.
 The merge took effect on 1 January 1988.
 After this merger, ABB acquired several companies, including the power transmission and distribution operations of the Westinghouse Electric Corporation and the Combustion Engineering Group.